Apple Music MiniPlayer: How to Get, Exit, and Customize It

 apple music mini player

 Part 1.
-How to Activate Apple Music Mini Player
+How to Use Apple Music Mini Player on Mac (Music App)

 mac music miniplayer show playing next